daphneplott/startup/README.md

 ### Elevator pitch

 There are so many fantasical magical schools - and not a one of them are real!
 Have you ever wished you could attend magic school for yourself?
 Now you can!
-In my application, you can play games that reflect fun magical classes.
-You can log in to save a custom school name, and compare high scores with other players.  ...
+In my application, you can build your own magical school.
+When you log in, you can create a player name, and customize your school.
+Then, you can enroll in class by playing fun games, and compare your test scores with other players.

 ### Design